victorma17/proyecto-Ethereum/Readme.md

 geth --datadir nodo3 account new --password ./pwd.txt
 ```

-(Creation of Genesis file "genesis.json" with copy/paste not from puppeth (deprecated))
+Now create Genesis file "genesis.json" with copy/paste from here With your Wallets (not from puppeth, is deprecated)

 ```
 bootnode --genkey=boot.key